What Is A Fair Consignment Percentage?

 FAQs on Consignment Percentages

-1. What is a standard consignment percentage?
+1. What is a normal consignment percentage?

 A standard consignment percentage varies by industry but commonly ranges from 40-60% for clothing, 50-70% for furniture, and 70-90% for luxury or high-value items.